TheWilley/ElementCatcher/README.md

 catcher.elements[0]
 ```

-The reason is that if an ID exist, it will always be added as a key, not in the `elements` array.
+The reason is that if an id exist, it will always be added as a key, not in the `elements` array.

 ### allAsArray
-This option will add all elements to the `elements` array, even tho it has an ID.
+This option will add all elements to the `elements` array, even tho it has an id.

 Lets say I have the following instance:
 ```javascript